software-mansion/maat/docs/timings.md

 - Work performed outside steps, e.g. the image “bake” that happens between setup and regular steps

 Skipped steps (for example, after a failing setup step) have no timing recorded.

-Additionally:

-- A test’s total time is the sum of the times of its executed steps.
+A test’s total time is the sum of the times of its executed steps.
-- The whole‑experiment time is measured once for the entire run.

 ## Setup vs regular steps (why it matters for timings)